datdotorg/datdot-service/README.md

 To try out encoding, run `npm start`

-To run other scenarios, run `node lab/scenarios/index1` or `node lab/scenarios/index5` and so on.
+To run other scenarios, run `node lab/scenarios/*`, for example `node lab/scenarios/offerHosting.js` and so on.

 But what is each scenario about?
 You may ask.